-Advocated for by the plaintiff lawyers, and the civil litigation industry they advocate for, this bill benefits neither accident victims, nor premium paying drivers in New York.
+Advocated for by the trial lawyers, this bill benefits neither accident victims, nor premium paying drivers in New York.
 Indeed, the only persons it does help, are the case churning members of the trial bar, who are seeking to manufacture yet another source for their contingency fees.

-By eliminating the use of duly adjudicated arbitrations, this bill will absolutely blow-up New York's already very fragile No-Fault System and lead us back to the litigation morass that clogged the courts, and slowed victim recoveries back in the pre No-Fault 1970s.
+By eliminating the use and evidence of duly adjudicated arbitrations, this bill will absolutely blow up New York's already very fragile No-Fault System, and lead us back to the litigation morass that clogged the courts and slowed victim recoveries back in the pre No Fault 1970s.
 It is an ill-conceived bill that will have devastating effects for insurance rates, and accident victims in New York State.

-Although not a perfect system, No-Fault has been successful to deliver fast, just results for both accident victims and all insurance purchasing drivers in New York.
+Although not a perfect system, No Fault has been successful to deliver fast, just results for both accident victims and all insurance purchasing drivers in New York.
 A lynchpin of this system is the arbitration process, which this bill would effectively end.
-By prohibiting the use of collateral estoppel, the very effectiveness and force of arbitration is eliminated.
+For as any attorney recognizes, by prohibiting the use of collateral estoppel, the very effectiveness and force of the arbitration is eliminated.

-Accordingly, there is absolutely no reason for this bill, which would cause great harm to both victims of automobile accidents, as well as drivers who wish to purchase affordable coverage for their car and personal injury.
+Accordingly, there is absolutely no reason for this bill, which would cause great harm to both victims of automobile accidents, as well as drivers who wish to purchase affordable coverage for their car and personal injury, and as such, for the reasons stated above, NYIA strongly urges the Legislature to not enact this measure.